OisinWrites/Battleships-Legacy/README.md

     - Create an instance of a board for player and computer
     - Print this to the terminal for user to see
-    - Define boards by handling them as coordinates inside arrays All this is done within a scalable frame, allowing for user input of board size
+    - Define boards by handling them as coordinates inside arrays All this is done within a scalable frame, allowing for user input of board size.
+- Remembered to import random module for use in Boards class.
 # Errors

 # Testing